-PCP therefore take a very compassionate and personalised treatment approach to alcohol treatment; rehabilitating each of our clients individually and as a whole.
+PCP, therefore, take a very compassionate and personalised treatment approach to alcohol treatment; rehabilitating each of our clients individually and as a whole.

-We incorporate a number of evidence based, powerful addiction treatments that help to change the mindset that propels active addiction; healing on a spiritual, mental, physical, social and emotional level
+We incorporate a number of evidence-based, powerful addiction treatments that help to change the mindset that propels active addiction; healing on a spiritual, mental, physical, social and emotional level

-Each and every client that attends our primary alcohol rehab programme, will be armed with the facts of alcoholism and the recovery tools required to break free from active alcohol addiction, permanently.
+Each and every client that attends our primary alcohol rehab programme will be armed with the facts of alcoholism and the recovery tools required to break free from active alcohol addiction, permanently.

 Alcohol Rehab Includes Detox Where Necessary

-Our primary alcohol rehab includes a full medical alcohol detox where a dependence is medically established.
-The first step in alcohol recovery is to stop the alcohol safely with the assistance of medical and therapeutic support.
+Our primary alcohol rehab includes a full medical alcohol detox where dependence is medically established.
+The first step in alcohol recovery is to stop alcohol safely with the assistance of medical and therapeutic support.
 Following detox, primary alcohol rehab can then be engaged with a clear mind.

 On admitting to one of our specialist addiction treatment centres you will be comprehensively assessed by one of our rehab doctors.
-They will confirm any dependence to alcohol, drugs, or an activity that requires treatment.
+They will confirm any dependence on alcohol, drugs, or an activity that requires treatment.
 A full mental and physical health assessment will also be completed.

-Although it is rare, some high risk clients require hospitalisation prior to undergoing primary alcohol rehab.
+Although it is rare, some high-risk clients require hospitalisation prior to undergoing primary alcohol rehab.
 This applies to those that have severe medical or mental health complications, requiring stabilisation through intensive medical treatment.